yiisoft/yii2/docs/guide/test-overview.md

 - Run all tests and make sure they all pass.
 - Improve code and make sure tests are still OK.

+After it's done the process is repeated again for another feature or improvement.
+If existing feature is to be changed, tests should be changed as well.

-> **Tip**: If you feel that you are loosing time doing a lot of simple changes try covering more by your test scenario
+> **Tip**: If you feel that you are loosing time doing a lot of small and simple iterations try covering more by your
-> so you do more changes before executing tests again.
+> test scenario so you do more before executing tests again.
 If you're debugging too much try doing the opposite.

 The reason to create tests before doing any implemenation is that it allows you to focus on what do we want to achieve and fully dive into "how to do it" afterwards.
-Usually it leads to better abstractions and easier test maintenance when it comes to feature adjustments.
+Usually it leads to better abstractions and easier test maintenance when it comes to feature adjustments in for of less coupled components.

 So to sum up pros of such approach are the following: